SciML/DifferentialEquations.jl/docs/src/solvers/ode_solve.md

 automatically guess the Jacobian.
 For faster solving when the Jacobian is known, use `radau`.
 For highly stiff problems where Julia-defined numbers need to be used (SIUnits, Arbs), `:Trapezoid` is the current best choice.
-However, for the most efficient non-stiff solver, use `:radau`.
+However, for the most efficient non-stiff solvers, use `:radau` or `:cvode` (note: the current Sundials wrapper for cvode does not include adaptive stepping.
+That is coming soon!)

-(In the near future, LSODE and CVODE will be wrapped and will be other good choices for stiff solvers.
-Also native BDF and NDF methods methods with switching to ABM are being developed.)

 ## Full List of Methods